ebi-ait/hca-ebi-wrangler-central/docs/SOPs/contributor_dataset_SOP.md

 [Labels](https://github.com/ebi-ait/hca-ebi-wrangler-central/labels) are also applied to tickets to provide further information about the ticket.
 Definitions for each label and when they should be applied can be [found here](https://github.com/ebi-ait/hca-ebi-wrangler-central/labels).

+**If you are wrangling a dataset from a published project, click [here](#for-published-datasets-only).
+If not, continue reading the following directions.**

 ## Early contact with contributors